zoolanders/documentation/src/essentials-for-yootheme-pro/addons/forms/index.md

 ![Form Submission Test](./assets/integration/submission-test.webp)

-1. Locate the form in the Builder preview.
+1. Locate the form in the builder preview.
-1. Input a message in the Textarea and Submit.
+1. Input a message in the Comment textarea and Submit.

 You should see a modal with the submitted message!